wesbos/beginner-javascript-notes/notes/Module 15 - Final Round of Exercises.md

 The way it will work is when you say a colour, the background colour of the website should change to reflect that.

 Let's start by opening chrome and navigating to `chrome://flags` in the browser.
-On this paeg, we need to make sure that "Experimental Web Platform features" are turned on.
+On this page, we need to make sure that "Experimental Web Platform features" are turned on.

 ![](@attachment/Clipboard_2020-06-09-06-50-08.png) 1:02